scresswell/people-resources/questions.md

 * what has been the most challenging piece of work for you, and what did you learn / take away from it?
 * what would your teammates say is your best / worst quality?
 Biggest areas need to improve
 * how do you handle stressful situations?
 How would your peers know if you’re stressed?
+* what’s the project you’re most proud of working on?

+## Feedback
+* can you tell us about a time where you might have received some negative or super constructive feedback about your performance?
+How did you react and what steps did you put in place to acknowledge that feedback?
+* tell us about a time when you’ve had to approach a difficult conversation with one of your peers
+* what if you had an under performer in your team?
+What steps would you take to manage this?
+What steps would you take to get them back on track?
+* tell us about a time when you have really empowered someone in your team?
+How did you go about doing this?
+* what's the best way to motivate and inspire a team?

+## The role they're applying for
+* what do you enjoy about being a [x]?
+* what is the biggest challenge for you as a [x]?
+* in reading the job description, which activities appeal to you most?
+* which would you rather work with most – data, people, or things?
+* what didn't you like about your last role?
+Followed up with, what did you do to change that?

 ## People Leadership
 * people are motivated by different things.
 What strategies do you have for keeping different types of people engaged in the workplace?